IS230TVBAH8A - Vibration Input Assembly Module

 FREQUENTLY ASKED QUESTIONS:

-What are the main components of the Vibration Input Assembly Module?
+What is the primary function of a Vibration Input Assembly Module?